mthvedt/qarth/README.md

 Scribe covers all features of OAuth EXCEPT extracting auth codes from callbacks.
 To implement your own Scribe-based service, just add a multimethod type and implement the method extract-code.
+If the Scribe-based service returns standard OAuth v2 form-encoded responses, you don't have to do anything.

 For example, see
 https://github.com/mthvedt/qarth/blob/master/src/qarth/impl/yahoo.clj.